RyanArora1/Portfolio/README.md

 ---

-## About
+## Contact

-I am a Computer Science student building practical experience through hands-on projects involving programming, data analysis, and data visualisation.
-New projects will be added regularly as I continue developing new skills and working with different datasets.
+I am currently studying Computer Science at Flinders University and building projects in SQL, Python, and data analytics.
+If you have questions about any of these projects or would like to connect regarding internships or graduate opportunities, feel free to reach out.

+Ryan Arora
+Computer Science Student – Flinders University

+Email: aror0138@flinders.edu.au
+Email: aroraryan@outlook.com
+Mobile: 0424003736